grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 }
 ```

 The `width` and `height` of elements can also be defined using CSS (different units can be used but go with `px` initially.

+Once you've created some relevant classes you need to apply them to the HTML.
+You do this through by giving an id or a class to a HTML element, that corresponds to the CSS rule you created:

+`<div class='appearance'>Content</div>`

-Try creating some coloured blocks in JSBin.
+Try creating some coloured blocks in JSBin by applying a class with `height`, `width` and `background` attributes!

 Other important rules in CSS are `margin` and `padding`.
 If you have a `<div>` element then the margin defines the spacing around the outside of the element, and padding defines the spacing inside the element.
 Margin and padding are important because they can be used to create space between different elements to help a site be visually appealing.
 You don't want everything crammed into a small space.

+Try adding some content inside your coloured blocks and adding padding and margin rules to some of your classes.